School Profile

 • Intramural Sports – Offered in multiple seasons throughout the school year, intramurals promote participation, teamwork, and physical activity in a fun, supportive environment.

-• Boys and Girls Club – NNS Clubhouse – Provides afterschool care and enrichment activities.
-This program is operated by the Boys and Girls Club and rents space within our building.
+• Boys and Girls Club – Kenai Clubhouse – Provides afterschool care and enrichment activities.
+This program is operated by the Boys and Girls Club-Students ride Bus 117 to the Kenai Clubhouse

 • Girl Scouts – Encourages leadership, friendship, and service.
 This organization also rents space in our building to host meetings and events.

-• Nikiski Freestyle Wrestling Club – Offers students the opportunity to learn and grow in the sport of wrestling.
-This club is independently operated and rents facility space at NNS.
+• Good News Club – Offers students the opportunity to learn and grow through Bible lessons, songs, games, and valuable life lessons.
+This club is independently operated by CEF and rents facility space at NNS.

 These programs reflect our school community’s commitment to supporting the whole child—academically, socially, and physically—while partnering with outside organizations that share our vision.